confluentinc/schema-registry/docs/api.rst

    Get a specific version of the schema registered under this subject

    :param string subject: Name of the subject
    :param versionId version: Version of the schema to be returned.
-Valid values for versionId are between [1,2^31-1] or the string "latest". "latest" returns the last registered schema under the specified subject
+Valid values for versionId are between [1,2^31-1] or the string "latest". "latest" returns the last registered schema under the specified subject.
+Note that there may be a new latest schema that gets registered right after this request is served.

    :>json string name: Name of the subject that this schema is registered under :>json int version: Version of the returned schema